pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 in favor of newer ones.
 We recommend people update their code as quickly as possible to the newest APIs, and this article contains some tips for doing so.

+> Note: The following migration guide assumes you are targeting iOS 17, macOS 14, tvOS 17, watchOS 10 or higher, but the tools do work for older platforms too.
+See the dedicated
+<doc:ObservationBackport> article for more information on how to use the new observation tools if
+you are targeting older platforms.

 * [Using @ObservableState](#Using-ObservableState)
 * [Replacing IfLetStore with ‘if let’](#Replacing-IfLetStore-with-if-let)
 * [Replacing ForEachStore with ForEach](#Replacing-ForEachStore-with-ForEach)